xz90/cs225-final-project/Result.md

 # RESULT
 For our final project, we choose to use the OpenFlights data set to run our algorithm.
 Provided two cities, our goal is to find the shortest path between them.
-Then, we would like to find the ranking of each airports.
+Then, we would like to find the most important airport in our data set and do a ranking for the airports.

 First, we processed the dataset, what we need are only the Airports and Route subset of the original data.
 Then we transformed the original data into an array format.
 This is the most difficult part, because none of us did something like this before.
 We searched a lot of tutorials online before we knew how to do this.
 We created Airport and Route class to access the data we need, and we build the adjacent matrix to get the adjacent airports in Graph Class.

 We have successfully implemented Traversals(BFS), Dijkstra’s, and PageRank Algorithm.
 To get the result of our program, we use ./finalproj to run our program.